ptribble/jdk-sunos-patches/jdk16/jdk-jdk-16-4/README-sparc.txt

 Changes in this release:

-Needed to sync the ExtendedPC chnages from x86 to SPARC.
+Needed to sync the ExtendedPC changes from x86 to SPARC.